luigifreda/pyslam/docs/system_overview.md

 <!-- /TOC -->

-In this document, you can find a couple of diagram sketches that provide an overview of the main workflow, system components, and classes relationships/dependencies.
+In this document, you will find some diagram sketches that provide an overview of the main workflow, system components, and class relationships/dependencies.
+To make the diagrams more readable, some minor components and arrows have been omitted.

 ---